icolwell-as/Wireshark-DSRC/README.md

 For DIY folks, the gory details for building Wireshark on Linux is here: https://www.wireshark.org/docs/wsdg_html_chunked/ChSrcBuildFirstTime.html#_building_on_unix

+I had to build this on Ubuntu: https://github.com/BelledonneCommunications/bcg729

 **Windows Installer** (don't install over existing production release)
 1. Run install.bat to combine split files and run installer

 For DIY folks, the build for Windows is here: https://www.wireshark.org/docs/wsdg_html_chunked/ChSetupWin32.html

+**Sources**
+TBD

 **I cannot release the ASN.1 for SAE J2735 because it is copyrighted material!**